A little spice makes this chili garlic jerky POP!

 I make these spicy ribs about once a month that have a good amount of chili garlic sauce and I Love Them!
 I decided to use that same chili garlic sauce in this jerky recipe.
 It really makes this jerky worth trying.

 I also used a different cut of meat while making this.
 I still used top round, but it was already pre cut by my butcher.
-It was actually labeled “Top Round – Milanesa”, a fancy word for thin cut.
-When I say thin, I mean REALLY thin… Paper Thin!
+It was actually labeled “Top Round – Milanesa”.
+Milanesa is a dish that is prepared in South America which was brought over by the Italians in the late 1800’s which consists of breaded thin sliced beef, pork, chicken, veal…. that is fried or baked.
+When I say this meat is sliced thin, I mean REALLY thin… Paper Thin!

 Since it is cut so thin, I only marinated this for about 4 hours and it only took 3 hours to dehydrate.
 That’s some quick jerky making guys!

 So if you are in the mood for some spicy and garlicy (is that even a word?) jerky, go get some meat and get to work.
 Alright, I’m heading back to my glass of tea and jerky.
 Enjoy!